JuliaLang/julia/doc/devdocs/cartesian.rst

     either be an iteration-symbol prefix, or an anonymous-function expression.

-.. function:: @nexpr N expr
+.. function:: @nexprs N expr

     Generate ``N`` expressions. ``expr`` should be an anonymous-function expression.